tomkob9999/singular_perturbation/README.md

 The eigenvector structure of the singular matrix dictates how the non-singular matrix transforms vectors.
 The **column space direction** defines the primary scaling direction, while the **null space direction** governs collapse and sensitivity to perturbations.

 ### **6.2 Numerical Stability**
 Near-singular matrices are prone to instability because small perturbations in their eigenvalues lead to large changes in their inverses.
-This instability arises because the **small eigenvalue \( \lambda_1' \) introduces large scaling factors in the inverse transformation**:
+This instability arises because the **small eigenvalue $\lambda_1'$ introduces large scaling factors in the inverse transformation**:

 $$
 A^{-1} = \frac{1}{\lambda_1'}
 $$

 ### **6.3 Regularization Techniques**
-Regularization methods, such as adding \( \lambda I \) in machine learning, work by artificially increasing the small eigenvalue, effectively stabilizing the inverse:
+Regularization methods, such as adding $\lambda I$ in machine learning, work by artificially increasing the small eigenvalue, effectively stabilizing the inverse:

 $$
 (X^T X + \lambda I)^{-1}